Trolleybus usage by country: Venezuela

-A trolleybus system opened in Mérida in June 2007.
-Like the 1995-opened Quito trolleybus system, the new Mérida system is a Bus Rapid Transit (BRT) system, using dedicated trolleybus-only lanes over the entire length of the route, with signals giving priority over other traffic, and with all boarding and alighting taking place at enclosed "stations".
-A fleet of 45 articulated trolleybuses built in Spain by Mercedes-Benz and Hispano Carrocera provides the service.
+Many years later, a trolleybus system opened in Mérida in June 2007, but ceased operation in 2016.
+Like the 1995-opened Quito trolleybus system, the new Mérida system was a Bus Rapid Transit (BRT) system, using dedicated trolleybus-only lanes over the entire length of the route, with signals giving priority over other traffic, and with all boarding and alighting taking place at enclosed "stations".
+A fleet of 45 articulated trolleybuses built in Spain by Mercedes-Benz and Hispano Carrocera provided the service.
+Around June 2015, because of a combination of factors, including electricity rationing and thefts of overhead wiring during periods of civil unrest, diesel buses began to be used on the trolleybus line, and by October 2015 they were providing about half of the service.
+Trolleybus operation became sporadic in 2016.
+By August, it had ceased entirely, and was not expected to resume.

 A similar new trolleybus BRT system, Transbarca, was planned in Barquisimeto, and was intermittently under construction for several years, but the project's trolleybus component was cancelled in 2013, replaced by non-trolleybus BRT.
 For the planned 22 km route, 80 articulated trolleybuses were purchased from Neoplan, in Germany, and construction of the system began in 2006, but financial and political issues subsequently caused several long suspensions of work.
 By mid-2010, expenditures on the project had far exceeded the predicted amount and yet the first phase was only 23 percent completed.
 Although a free demonstration service was introduced in November 2012, serving three stops and operating for only two hours per day, using 10–15 vehicles, it ceased operating within a few months.
 Ultimately, the planned trolleybus system never opened, the project being cancelled in July 2013 by a new Venezuelan Minister of Transport.
 In addition to reasons of cost, an inadequate supply of electricity with which to power the system was cited in the announcement of the decision.